 With regards to an Investment visa, the Regulations provide that a foreign national that imports a minimum ‘threshold of capital’ over a period of time may be issued with a permanent residence permit (PR).
 However, this investment PR is subject to revocation upon withdrawal of investment from Nigeria.

 TEMPORARY WORK PERMIT (TWP)

 This is an approved visa endorsement authorizing an immigrant to enter Nigeria in order to perform a specific job within a specified period of time.
-TWP are usually issued for a period of 3 months.
-The Comptroller of Nigerian Immigration Service must approve all TWP cable visa.
+TWP is usually issued for a period of 3 months.
+The Comptroller of the Nigerian Immigration Service must approve all TWP cable visa.